 The process flow is also vital in designing your Kanban board, the main tool for implementing Kanban.
 The basic Kanban board only has three columns – To Do, In Progress, and Done.
 While this can be used to start, it does little to help you identify improvement opportunities in your workflow.

 Your goal should be to flesh out what that In Progress state entails.
 Gather your team and map your process flow together.
-The process actors will be the ones best placed to determine which steps go into the Kanban board.
+The process actors will be best placed to determine which steps go into the Kanban board.

 Once your Kanban board is ready, start creating task cards and establish pull guidelines in your system.
 Have your team pull in work when there is a demand for it.
 This will enable your team to satisfy customer needs at the right time.